Shahmirtk/Rewardism/README.md

   4. An Overview of Rewardism
   5. Q&A
   6. Risks and Control Procedures
-  7. The Human Resource
-  8. Deployment
+  7. Deployment
-  9. Why Rewardism
+  8. Why Rewardism